Advanced search

 4.4 Special warnings and precautions for use

-TESTOGEL 16.2 mg/g should be used only if hypogonadism (hyper- and hypogonadotrophic) has been demonstrated and if other aetiology, responsible for the symptoms, has been excluded before treatment is started.
+This medicine should be used only if hypogonadism (hyper- and hypogonadotrophic) has been demonstrated and if other aetiology, responsible for the symptoms, has been excluded before treatment is started.
 Testosterone insufficiency should be clearly demonstrated by clinical features (regression of secondary sexual characteristics, change in body composition, asthenia, reduced libido, erectile dysfunction etc.) and confirmed by two separate blood testosterone measurements.
 Currently, there is no consensus about age-specific testosterone reference levels.
 However, it should be taken into account that physiologically testosterone blood levels decrease with age.

 Due to interlaboratory variability, all measurements of testosterone should be carried out by the same laboratory.

-Prior to testosterone initiation, all patients must undergo a detailed examination in order to exclude a risk of pre-existing prostate cancer.
+Prior to testosterone initiation, all patients should undergo a detailed examination in order to exclude a risk of pre-existing prostate cancer.
 Careful and regular monitoring of the prostate gland and breast must be performed in accordance with recommended methods (digital rectal examination and estimation of serum prostate specific antigen (PSA)) in patients receiving testosterone therapy at least once yearly and twice yearly in elderly patients and at risk patients (those with clinical or familial risk factors).

 Androgens may accelerate the progression of sub-clinical prostate cancer and benign prostate hyperplasia.

-TESTOGEL 16.2 mg/g should be used with caution in cancer patients at risk of hypercalcaemia (and associated hypercalciuria), due to bone metastases.
+This medicine should be used with caution in cancer patients at risk of hypercalcaemia (and associated hypercalciuria), due to bone metastases.
 Regular monitoring of blood calcium levels is recommended in these patients.

 In patients suffering from severe cardiac, hepatic or renal insufficiency, or ischaemic disease, treatment with testosterone may cause severe complications characterised by oedema with or without congestive cardiac failure.
 In such case, treatment must be stopped immediately.
-In addition, diuretic therapy may be required.

 Testosterone should be used with caution in patients with thrombophilia or risk factors for venous thromboembolism (VTE), as there have been post-marketing reports of thrombotic events (e.g. deep-vein thrombosis, pulmonary embolism, ocular thrombosis) in these patients during testosterone therapy.
 In thrombophilic patients, VTE cases have been reported even under anticoagulation treatment, therefore continuing testosterone treatment after first thrombotic event should be carefully evaluated.
 In case of treatment continuation, further measures should be taken to minimise the individual VTE risk.